 Getting a mortgage with bad credit can be difficult but a good credit score will enable you to refinance with bad credit.
 Bad credit mortgage lenders want borrowers that have at least 20% equity in the house.
 As a homeowner, you should be prepared with an explanation of why you need the bad credit mortgage and how you expect to pay off the mortgage.
 A bad or poor credit mortgage can be used as a temporary house mortgage until the borrower can improve their credit score.
 Once you have a bad credit home loan and your credit score improves you can ask your lender if you qualify for better mortgage terms.

 Bad Credit Home Loans

-Getting bad credit home loan can be difficult, but it can be done, even if you have a poor credit score.
+Getting a bad credit home loan can be difficult, but it can be done, even if you have a poor credit score.
 If you already own the home and want to refinance the home loan the main criteria to qualify is the loan to value ratio of your house.
 Most bad credit home loans have a maximum loan to value ratio of 80%.
 If you are buying a house and have a low credit score and have at least a 25% down payment you should be able to qualify for a home loan.
-Income and credit score are not used to approve mortgages but may affect the interest rate offered.
+Income and credit scores are not used to approve mortgages but may affect the interest rate offered.
 You may also qualify for a second mortgage which can be used to pay off your existing debt.